magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 ---

-This preview version of the Magic Leap 2 SDK for Unreal Engine 5 (Magic Leap 2 Unreal SDK) lets you create apps for Magic Leap 2 devices using Unreal Engine, the 3D graphics engine created by Epic Games.
+This preview version of the Magic Leap 2 SDK for Unreal Engine 5 (Magic Leap 2 Unreal SDK) lets you create apps for Magic Leap 2 devices using Unreal Engine, the game engine created by Epic Games.

 Most functionality in the Magic Leap 2 Unreal SDK is exposed through OpenXR.
 Some optional APIs, like extended controller and camera functionality, require the Magic Leap Native API SDK (Magic Leap 2 C SDK), also called the C API.
 Some plugins expose their functionality through components and Blueprint function libraries.

-Vulkan is the only graphics pipeline supported with the Magic Leap 2 Unreal SDK.
+Vulkan is the only graphics API supported by the Magic Leap 2 Unreal SDK.
 Unreal Engine has support for the Vulkan API built in.

 ## Prerequisites

 - This preview release is supported only on Windows.
-For information on system requirements running Unreal Engine 5 on Windows, see [Hardware and Software Requirements](https://docs.unrealengine.com/5.1/en-US/onboarding-guide-for-unreal-engine-games-licensees/) in the Unreal Engine 5 documentation site.
+For information on system requirements for running Unreal Engine 5 on Windows, see [Hardware and Software Requirements](https://docs.unrealengine.com/5.1/en-US/onboarding-guide-for-unreal-engine-games-licensees/) in the Unreal Engine 5 documentation site.
-- To download and use the version of Unreal Engine for this preview, you need a public GitHub account and an Epic Games account.
+- To clone the Magic Leap fork of the Unreal Engine source code for this preview, you need a public GitHub account and an Epic Games account.
 - Visual Studio 2022 is recommended.
-If you want to use a different version of Visual Studio, you can customize your Unreal Engine GenerateProjectFiles.bat file for that version.
+Visual Studio 2019 is also supported.
+If you want to use Visual Studio 2019, customize your Unreal Engine GenerateProjectFiles.bat file for that version.
 If you haven’t installed Visual Studio for use with Unreal Engine before, see  [Setting Up Visual Studio](https://docs.unrealengine.com/5.1/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/) in the Unreal Engine 5 documentation site.
 - Android dependencies.
-Setting up Android for this preview release is a little different than what’s described in [How to Set Up Android SDK and NDK For Your Unreal Engine Development Environment](https://docs.unrealengine.com/5.1/en-US/how-to-set-up-android-sdk-and-ndk-for-your-unreal-engine-development-environment/) in the Unreal Engine 5 documentation site.
+Setting up Android for this preview release required different versions of Android Studio and Android SDK and NDK than what’s described in [How to Set Up Android SDK and NDK For Your Unreal Engine Development Environment](https://docs.unrealengine.com/5.1/en-US/how-to-set-up-android-sdk-and-ndk-for-your-unreal-engine-development-environment/) in the Unreal Engine 5 documentation site.
 See [Install Android dependencies](#install-android-dependencies) in this guide for instructions.

 :::tip
 You’ll be building the Unreal Engine from source code, which can take several hours or more.
-So plan ahead.
 :::

 ## Setup Unreal Engine and the Magic Leap 2 Unreal SDK